-The possibility of gambling facilities being used by criminals to assist in money laundering or terrorist financing poses many risks for casino operators.
+The possibility of gambling facilities being used by criminals to assist in money laundering, terrorist financing or proliferation financing poses many risks for casino operators.
 These include criminal and regulatory sanctions for operators and their employees, civil action against the operator and damage to the reputation of the operator, leading to a potential loss of business.

-Casino operators can offset any burden of taking a risk-based approach with the benefits of having a realistic assessment of the threat of the operator being misused in connection with money laundering or terrorist financing.
+Casino operators can offset any burden of taking a risk-based approach with the benefits of having a realistic assessment of the threat of the operator being misused in connection with money laundering, terrorist financing or proliferation financing.
 It focuses the effort where it is most needed and will have most impact.
 It is not a blanket one size fits all approach, and therefore operators have a degree of flexibility in their methods of compliance.

 A risk-based approach requires the full commitment and support of senior management, and the active co-operation of all employees.
 It should be part of the casino operator’s philosophy and be reflected in the operator’s policies, procedures and controls.
 There needs to be a clear communication of the policies, procedures and controls to all employees, along with robust mechanisms to ensure that they are carried out effectively, weaknesses are identified, and improvements are made wherever necessary.
 Where the casino operator forms part of a larger group of companies, there needs to be sufficient senior management oversight of the management of risk.